What is Myofascial Release?

 Van Der Kolk, Bessel, MD.
 The Body Keeps the Score

 Disclaimer: While the services at Myofascial Release Falls Church (Elements of Wellness, LLC) contribute to relaxation and an improved state of well-being, they are not intended to replace medical diagnosis and treatment.
 It is recommended that you consult your physician regarding any illness you may have.
-I do not diagnose illnesses, nor do I recommend diets, medical treatments or supplements.
+I do not diagnose illnesses or conditions.